 You should consider taking PrEP if:

-When taken as prescribed, PrEP is safe and effective.
-However, PrEP may cause minor side effects such as nausea, diarrhea, fatigue, headache, and stomach pain for a small number of patients in their first days of PrEP.
+When taken as prescribed, PrEP is safe and potent.
+However, PrEP may cause minor side effects in a small number of patients in their first days such as:

 PrEP is one of the best options for receptive anal sex.
 When taken daily for seven days, PrEP is extremely effective in preventing HIV.
 As explained above, it's okay to miss a few doses, however, if you find that sticking to daily PrEP is challenging, speak to your healthcare provider for some strategies that can help.
 For example, prescribing PEP could make more sense in emergency situations.

-Be aware that each dose you miss reduces the effectiveness of PrEP.
+Be aware that each dose you miss reduces the efficacy of PrEP.
 It's best to follow a daily dosage schedule if you want maximum protection.

 Insertive partners have a statistically lower chance of getting HIV.
 However, this doesn't mean that you're risk-free.
 In deciding whether to take PrEP as a top, there are some things to consider.